-Serving the Communities
+Serving the Community

 The Group places great value on corporate citizenship and social responsibility.
 Over the years, the Group has sponsored various activities organised by different district groups and charities.
 In addition to financial assistance, the Group and its staff members have participated in various community services.
-The activities that the Group sponsored or participated through its employees included Southern District's Road Safety Campaign, Southern District Football Club and Walks for Millions organized by the Community Chest etc. During the year, the Group continued to be nominated by Aberdeen Kai-fong Welfare Association Social Service Centre and was awarded as a "Caring Company" by The Hong Kong Council of Social Service in five consecutive years in recognition of its contributions to community involvement programmes.
+The activities that the Group sponsored or participated through its employees included Southern District's Road Safety Campaign, Southern District Football Club, Southern District Tourism and Culture Festival and Walks for Millions organized by the Community Chest etc. During the year, the Group continued to be nominated by Aberdeen Kai-fong Welfare Association Social Service Centre and was awarded as a "Caring Company" by The Hong Kong Council of Social Service in recognition of its contributions to community involvement programmes.

-The Group also continued its support to the community through expanding the coverage of its GMB-GMB Interchange (GGI) schemes, offering fare concessions to passengers traveling on long journeys on specific routes and joining the Government's Fare Concession Scheme.
-Our operation team maintained close communication with district and resident representatives and responded proactively to passenger needs.
+The Group also continues its support to the community through expanding the coverage of its GMB-GMB Interchange (GGI) schemes, offering fare concessions to passengers traveling on long journeys on specific routes and joining the Government's Public Transport Fare Concession Scheme for the Elderly and Eligible Persons with Disabilities.
+Our operation team maintains close communication with district and resident representatives and responds proactively to passenger needs.